Web Analytics Made Easy - Statcounter

 • Book skip-the-line tickets

-We highly recommend booking tickets in advance through sites like Tiqets or GetYourGuide.
-You’ll choose a date and time slot, and walk right past the long lines.
+We highly recommend booking Uffizi tickets in advance.
+Pick your date and time, and you’ll walk straight past the long lines—no waiting, no hassle.

 • Consider a guided tour